cossacklabs/acra/README.md

 Cryptographic design ensures that no secret (password, key, etc.) leaked from the application or database will be sufficient for decryption of the protected data chunks that originate from it.
 Acra minimises the leakage scope, detects unauthorised behavior, and prevents the leakage, informing operators of the incident underway.

+This is [Acra Community Edition](https://www.cossacklabs.com/acra/#pricing), it's free for commercial and non-commercial usage, forever.

 ### Major security features

 <table><tbody><tr><tr><td><li>Cryptographic protection of data </li></td><td> during storage and transmission </td>